Over the last 10 years, we’ve made thousands of design edits to our site.

 1. Backup Your Site

 Make sure you have a reliable complete backup of your website.
-In case things go south, you should be able to restore quickly and effectively.
+In case things go south, you should be able to restore your site quickly and effectively.

 2. Use a Staging Environment

-A staging environment is a replica of your website that can be used for testing purposes.
+A staging environment is a replica of your website that can be used as a test site for testing purposes.
 Create a staging site to test the update before making it live.

 You can use BlogVault to water two plants with one hose.